Event constructor.

 The returned promise can reject in two cases:

-error.Note that if you use this method consecutively, you can miss events in between, because the subscription is auto-cancelled after receiving the first event.
+timeout), it rejects with Event timed out error;Event cancelled error.Note that if you use this method consecutively, you can miss events in between, because the subscription is auto-cancelled after receiving the first event.

-options: { Subscription Options:
+Optionaloptions: { Subscription Options:

 In this context, it is also included within any rejection error.

-- sets timeout in ms (when timeout
+timeout - sets timeout in ms (when timeout >= 0), to auto-reject with

-Event timed out
+Event timed out error.

 Extends SubEvent with event onCount, to observe the number of subscriptions.